gridxdev/bluegrid-docs/Writerside/topics/catalog/Material.md

 <img src="add_material.png" alt="Add a material item" width="540"/>
 <note>
 <p>
   The new material item is added with default properties such as <code>code</code>, <code>description</code>, and format style.
 A material item can always be edited.
-Refer to <a href="Edit-material-item">Edit material item</a> procedure.
+Refer to <a href="#edit-material-item">Edit material item</a> procedure.
 </p>
 </note>
 </procedure>